-In addition to similar portfolio construction, the Retirement Funds and Target Retirement Funds also share common attributes with respect to philosophy, process, and people—all of which are supported by a proprietary global research platform.
+In addition to similar portfolio construction, the Retirement Funds and Target Funds also share common attributes with respect to philosophy, process, and people—all of which are supported by a proprietary global research platform.

 At the highest level, we believe that retirement accounts are designed to achieve two primary goals: accumulation of wealth prior to retirement and conversion of wealth to income during retirement.

 The investment process for our target date solutions reflects the firm’s broader investment culture—a commitment to fundamental research and close collaboration among seasoned professionals that allows us to deliver investment management excellence.
 This process begins with the firm’s Asset Allocation Committee—a team of senior investment professionals that helps to guide and manage all of the firm’s asset allocation portfolios.
 The committee also approves all strategic and tactical asset allocation changes for our suite of target date solutions.